kanaria69/Mainecoco/README.md

-## Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+## Why did the man run around his bed?
+Because he was trying to catch up on his sleep!